 It can really help clear the mind and it’s brilliant for loosening up tight muscles when you’ve been sitting in an office chair for hours.

 If you find you’re not progressing with a task as well as you should be, take a short walk and come back to it, you’ll be amazed at how revitalized you feel.

 Use a Calendar App

-Sometimes there’s just so much going on we lose track of what we’re doing when and we miss something important and a meeting may have to be rescheduled, inconveniencing everyone involved.
+Sometimes there’s just so much going on that we lose track of what we’re doing when we miss something important and a meeting may have to be rescheduled, inconveniencing everyone involved.

 When you jot down dates on a piece of paper it can easily go astray, discarded accidentally as trash.

 A wall-hanging calendar is only any good if you refer to it daily to see if you have anything on that day and even if you spot an event in time, you may not be best prepared for it.

 By using a calendar app on your mobile device you can add in everything you need to do, and you can access it at any time so you’ll never double book your time.

 You’ll be able to set alarms and notifications and get advance warnings of anything upcoming that needs you to do some preparatory work.